justinwu9090/OOP-C/Readme.md

     int Point__x(Point* self); // point->x();
     int Point__y(Point* self); // point->y();
     ```
-2. A Base class defines a Type which defines the virtual fucntions to be overriden.
-It also tracks a buffer that will store the sub class's additional members.
+2. Moving on to polymorphic types: a Base class defines a Type which defines the virtual functions to be overriden.
+It also maintains a buffer that will store the sub class's additional members.
    ```c
    struct Shape {
 	ShapeType* type; //derived type representation object